TorchLean

 TorchLean’s differentiation is functional: tensors do not carry mutable .grad fields.
 Instead, TorchLean provides autograd primitives that transform functions.

-There is also a small synthetic data layer that keeps examples self-contained without importing external datasets or Python preprocessing:
+There is also a small public data layer that keeps examples self-contained without importing external datasets or Python preprocessing:

-That keeps the quickstart tutorials focused on the training loop instead of on repetitive data setup.
+That keeps the introductory tutorials focused on the training loop instead of on repetitive data setup.

 2.4.4.1.
 A Direct Loop Comparison🔗